Skip to main content

 \begin{align*} 2a_{n-1} - a_{n-2} \amp = 2((n-1) + 3) - ((n-2) + 3)\\ \amp = 2n + 4 - n - 1\\ \amp = n + 3\\ \amp = a_n\text{.} \end{align*}

 That is not quite enough though, since there can be multiple closed formulas that satisfy the same recurrence relation; we must also check that our closed formula agrees on the initial terms of the sequence.
-Since \(a_0 = 0 + 3 = 3\) and \(a_1 = 1+3 = 4\) are the correct initial conditions, we can now conclude we have the correct closed formula.
+Since \(a_0 = 0 + 3 = 3\) and \(a_1 = 1+3 = 4\) are the correct initial conditions, we can now conclude that we have the correct closed formula.

 Finding closed formulas, or even recursive definitions, for sequences is not trivial.
 There is no one method for doing this.
 Just as in evaluating integrals or solving differential equations, it is useful to have a bag of tricks you can apply, but sometimes there is no easy answer.